barayuda/ReactNative-Tutor/README.md

 .DS_Store
 ```

 #### node_modules/
 It is a folder that contains all the dependencies/ packages used to develop and run our mobile application.

 #### ios/
 It is for containing an Xcode project and the code required to bootstrap the app for ios devices.
-Since we are using expo-cli, the folder may not be seen explicitly in our starter project.
+Since we are using expo-cli, we will not see the folder in our starter project.

 #### android/
 It is for containing the Android-related code to bootstrap the app for android devices.
-Since we are using expo-cli, the folder may not be seen explicitly in our starter project.
+Since we are using expo-cli, we will not see the folder in our starter project.

 #### App Registry
 AppRegistory is the Js entry point to run a React Native Application.
-App Component or any other root component in the app should register by using App Registry.registerComponent such that the native system can load the bundle of the app and run the app by starting the AppRegistory.runApplication method.
+App Component or any other root component in the app should register by using App Registry.registerComponent such that the native system can load the bundle of the app and run the app by starting the AppRegistory.runApplication() method.

 ### Run The App
-Run the below command in the terminal-
+Open the terminal in VS code editor and run the below command in it -

 ```
 npm start
 ```

-The command will start the development server at-
+The command will start the development server at- link: exp://127.0.0.1:19000
-link: exp://127.0.0.1:19000

 Clicking on the link, Metro Bundler will open in the browser.

 ![Alt text](https://github.com/karanjagota/ReactNative-Tutor/blob/main/assets/raw_images/metrobundler.png?raw=true "Title")

-### Install Expo and Test App
+#### Install Expo and Test App

 We will also need to install the Expo app on the ios and Android phone to test our mobile app.
-After installing from App Store and Google Play Store, connect it with the same wireless network.
+After installing from the App Store and Google Play Store by clicking on the link below
+Google PlayStore: <a href="https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US">Download Expo Client</a>
+Apple AppStore:  <a href="https://apps.apple.com/us/app/expo-client/id982107779"> Download Expo Client</a>

+connect it with the same wireless network.
 Open the app and scan the QR code that appears in the Metro Bundler to test the app.

 ![Alt text](https://github.com/karanjagota/ReactNative-Tutor/blob/main/assets/raw_images/exposcan.png?raw=true "Title")

 Change the text in the app.js file to HelloWorld to get the desired result.

+Press ctrl+c in the terminal to stop the server.

-### Building Blocks Of ReactNative
+## Building Blocks Of ReactNative

 <b>Components</b> are the visual elements that you see on the screen in a ReactNative App.
 There are several components made available for you to use by the ReactNative core.
 That's what makes ReactNative great!
 To understand it better, we can categorize these components into different categories: